puppetlabs/.github/CONTRIBUTING.md

-By running tests in advance and by engaging with peer review for prospective changes, your contributions have a high probability of becoming long lived parts of the the project.
+By running tests in advance and by engaging with peer review for prospective changes, your contributions have a high probability of becoming long lived parts of the project.
 After being merged, the code will run through a series of testing pipelines on a large number of operating system environments.
 These pipelines can reveal incompatibilities that are difficult to detect in advance.